 Over the past few weeks, as another school year comes to a close, I have been seeing more and more posts and comments from parents bemoaning the fact that their kids will be home for the summer.
 Look, I get it… it’s hard to keep them busy.
-As a Work At Home Mom, I find it much more difficult for me working while they run roughshod around the house all day than when in school.
+As a Work At Home Mom, I find it much more difficult to work while they run roughshod around the house all day than when they are in school.
 Moms who work outside the home don’t have it any easier either; trying to find affordable places to care for them and things for them to do while being away from home during work hours is a challenge.

 Aside from a few weeks at camp, my three youngest will be home this summer and will look to me to be a constant source of entertainment and food.
 The “I’m bored’s” and “Can I have a snack’s?” will be on a continuous loop.
 The refrigerator door will be opening and closing a hundred times a day and they’ll be traipsing in and out of the house with dirty wet feet letting the bugs in and the air conditioning out.
 But, you know what?
 I’m absolutely OK with that.
 As a matter of fact, I’m truly looking forward to it and here’s why: